turkishviking/Python-Robocode/README.md

     - [ ]  .deb
     - [ ]  Qt IDE (syntax highlighter, auto completion, Base Robot)
     - [ ]  masked mode without screen (top speed without bliting) (need battle Series and statistic first)
+    - [x]  Physics is proportional to the map size
+    - [ ]  Add Classe Reference in the wiki
+    - [ ]  To prevent bot's to use Sockets, urllib2, and Sub/Multi Processing Module (more safe for users)